abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 results in sincerity, openness, peace, and mindfulness.
 We should keep in mind that this is why we're here.
 There's no other reason.

-We need to have faith in the training—faith that the training works, faith that it will bear fruit.
+We need to have faith in the training---faith that the training works, faith that it will bear fruit.
 We might come across obstacles which could be with us for a long time, maybe for most of our lives.
-But the training will bear fruit—it doesn't make sense that it would not.
+But the training will bear fruit---it doesn't make sense that it would not.
 We're putting sincere effort into cultivating mindfulness, restraint, and understanding, and we're dedicating ourselves to the principles of the holy life.
 The training has to bear fruit sooner or later, in this life or future lives.
 If those principles don't hold true, then as far as I'm concerned, life has no meaning.
-But because life does have meaning—because those principles do hold true—the best thing for us to do is give ourselves to the training, to the best of our capacities, and bear with the difficulties that arise.
+But because life does have meaning---because those principles do hold true---the best thing for us to do is give ourselves to the training, to the best of our capacities, and bear with the difficulties that arise.

 When an obstacle to our practice arises, we need to remember not to throw the baby out with the bathwater.
 We do not have to disrobe or